Needle Size For Influenza Vaccine

 Q: Are there any risks associated with needle size?

 A: Using a needle that is too short may lead to subcutaneous injection, while using a needle that is too long might increase the risk of damage to underlying structures.
-However, healthcare professionals are trained to select appropriate needle sizes and utilize proper injection techniques to minimize risks.
+Even so, healthcare professionals are trained to select appropriate needle sizes and put to use proper injection techniques to minimize risks.

 Q: Does the needle size vary for different age groups?